 Dresden Education Exchange

-This exchange between Columbus state Community College and Berufsschulzentrum Für Elektrotechnik Dresden began in 2018, when ten students from Dresden came to Columbus for an 8-10 day internship to explore their sister city and learn about the field of Electrical Engineering and IT.
-In 2019, ten Columbus State Community College students visited their partner school in Dresden to learn about workforce development programs.
+This exchange between Columbus state Community College and Berufsschulzentrum Für Elektrotechnik Dresden becan in 2018, when ten10 students from Dresden came to Columbus for an 8-10 day internship to explore their sister city and learn about the field of Electrical Engineering and IT. in 2019, ten Columbus State Community College students visited their partner school in Dresden to learn about workforce development programs.